How to Remove a Fraud Alert From Credit Report

 Dear NDG,

-Initial Security Alert vs. Extended Fraud Victim Statement
+Initial Fraud Alert vs. Extended Fraud Alert

-An initial security alert remains on your credit report for 12 months and notifies lenders that someone may be trying to apply for credit in your name and to verify your identity before granting credit.
+An initial fraud alert remains on your credit report for 12 months and notifies lenders that someone may be trying to apply for credit in your name and to verify your identity before granting credit.

 An extended fraud alert, or fraud victim statement, on the other hand, can be added only with a valid identity theft report and remains on your credit report for seven years.